Shhreya-Anand/ScentCraft/README.md

 ## Build the Plugin:
 Make sure you have Java and Maven installed.
 Create a pom.xml if you’re using Maven, or set up your build environment to include Spigot API as a dependency.
-Compile the code to create a BiomeDetector.jar file.
+Compile the code to create a `BiomeDetector.jar` file.

 ## Install the Plugin on a Spigot Server:
-Copy the `HelloWorldPlugin-1.0-SNAPSHOT.jar` file to the plugins folder of your Spigot Minecraft server.
+Copy the `BiomeDetector.jar` file to the plugins folder of your Spigot Minecraft server.
 Start or restart the server to load the plugin.

 ## Configure the Plugin:
-Ensure your Raspberry Pi’s IP address is specified in the sendSignalToRaspberryPi() method.
+Ensure your Raspberry Pi’s IP address is specified in the `sendSignalToRaspberryPi()` method.
 Replace `<Raspberry_Pi_IP>` with the actual IP of your Raspberry Pi.

 ## Run the Python Script on Raspberry Pi:
 Make sure the Flask app on the Raspberry Pi is running to receive HTTP POST requests.